The Ghouls

 The Ghouls (also known as Cannibal Dead: The Ghouls) is a 2003 independent American horror film that was written and directed by Chad Ferrin.

 Plot

-Eric Hayes (Timothy Muskatell) makes his living as a news stringer finding gruesome atrocities and filming them to sell to the media.
+Eric Hayes makes his living as a news stringer finding gruesome atrocities and filming them to sell to the media.
 One night, he stumbles upon some ghouls devouring a young woman in an alley.
-After discovering that he did not have any film in his camera, Hayes convinces his friend Clift (Trent Haaga) to help him track down the ghouls again.
+After discovering that he did not have any film in his camera, Hayes convinces his friend Clift to help him track down the ghouls again.